Pat Buchanan 2000 presidential campaign: Republican candidacy

 In 1992, Pat Buchanan mounted his first presidential campaign, challenging incumbent president George H. W. Bush for the Republican nomination.
-Buchanan campaigned as a more—conservative alternative to Bush, and although he did not win any primary contests, he received 37 percent of the vote in the New Hampshire primary and ultimately received a speaking slot at the 1992 Republican National Convention, where he delivered his famous "culture wars" speech; his surprisingly strong showing in the primary was regarded as foreshadowing Bush's electoral troubles which would culminate in his losing the general election to Bill Clinton.
+Buchanan campaigned as a more—conservative alternative to Bush, and although he did not win any primary contests, he received 37 percent of the vote in the New Hampshire primary and ultimately received a speaking slot at the 1992 Republican National Convention, where he delivered his famous "culture wars" speech.
+His surprisingly strong showing in the primary was regarded as foreshadowing Bush's electoral troubles which would culminate in his losing the general election to Bill Clinton.
 In 1996, Buchanan again sought the Republican presidential nomination, in total receiving 21 percent of the primary vote and winning four contests (in addition to placing a close second in the Iowa caucuses), but losing the nomination to Bob Dole.

-In February 1999, Buchanan took leave from Crossfire, the CNN program which he had long co-hosted; the New York Times reported that an announcement of his candidacy was imminent.
-The following week, on March 6, 1999, Buchanan announced his third campaign for the Republican presidential nomination.
-A former campaign advisor predicted that economic issues, such as dislocation, would be his top campaign issue, since economic issues had been central to his previous campaigns and since he believed that no other candidate was discussing them.
+In February 1999, Buchanan took leave from Crossfire, the CNN program which he had long co-hosted.
+The New York Times reported that an announcement of his third presidential campaign was imminent.
+The following week, on March 6, 1999, Buchanan announced his candidacy for the Republican presidential nomination.
+A former campaign advisor predicted that economic issues, such as dislocation, would be his top campaign issue, since economic issues had been central to his previous campaigns and he believed no other candidate was discussing them.
 He soon thereafter hosted a rally in Weirton, West Virginia.

-Early polling placed Buchanan in the single digits in both Iowa and New Hampshire.
-His campaign did not receive the same level of attention as his bids four and eight years earlier, and in August 1999, he placed fifth in the Iowa straw poll, behind George W. Bush, Steve Forbes, Elizabeth Dole, and Gary Bauer.
+Early polling showed Buchanan in the single digits in both Iowa and New Hampshire.
+His campaign did not receive the same level of attention as his previous bids, and in August 1999, he placed fifth in the Iowa Straw Poll behind George W. Bush, Steve Forbes, Elizabeth Dole, and Gary Bauer.
 This was regarded as a disappointing finish.
-As the year progressed, there began to be speculation that Buchanan, because tensions with the Republican Party, might defect from the party and instead seek the nomination of Ross Perot's Reform Party, which thanks to its 1996 showing qualified for $13,000,000 in matching federal campaign funds as well as guaranteed ballot access in a number of states.
+As the year progressed, there began to be speculation that Buchanan, because tensions with the Republican Party, might defect from the party and instead seek the nomination of Ross Perot's Reform Party, which thanks to its 1996 showing qualified for $13,000,000 in matching federal campaign funds and guaranteed ballot access in a number of states.
 At a June 1999 luncheon in Washington, former presidential advisor Roger Stone first suggested to Bay Buchanan, Pat's sister and campaign manager, that her brother consider running for the Reform nomination.
+Roger was running a consultancy at the time and tasked one of his employees, William von Raab, with exploring the possibility of Reform supporting Buchanan.